cFischi/cFish/sop.md

    - Verify visual integrity across devices
    - Confirm third-party integrations

-## WordPress Studio Usage
+## WordPress Studio Usage (Limited)

 ### Overview
-- WordPress Studio serves as our testing environment and WordPress management platform
+- WordPress Studio serves as a **secondary environment** for special cases
 - Refer to [wordpress-studio-guide.md](wordpress-studio-guide.md) for detailed capabilities and limitations

-### Best Practices
-1. **Using Studio Assistant**
-   - Leverage Studio Assistant for WordPress-specific guidance
-   - Request code examples for WordPress standards
-   - Use for troubleshooting WordPress-specific issues
+- **Not recommended for primary development** due to performance and usability issues

+### When to Use Studio
+1. **Offline Development Needs**
+   - When internet access is limited or unreliable
+   - For experimenting with high-risk changes
+   - As a local backup environment

-2. **WP-CLI Usage**
+2. **WP-CLI Operations**
-   - Access WP-CLI through WordPress Studio Terminal
-   - Common useful commands:
-     ```
-     wp plugin list
-     wp theme list
-     wp core version
-     wp db export backup.sql
-     ```
+   - For database exports and manipulation
+   - Bulk content operations not available in WordPress.com
+   - Custom scripts requiring server access

-3. **File Synchronization**
+3. **File Synchronization (Infrequent)**
-   - Always use the synchronization batch files to move code from Cursor to Studio
+   - Use synchronization batch files only when necessary
-   - After synchronizing, verify changes in WordPress admin
+   - Verify changes in WordPress admin after synchronization
-   - For theme changes, check if theme needs to be activated or reactivated

-4. **Testing Workflow**
-   - Make code changes in Cursor
-   - Sync to WordPress Studio
-   - Test in WordPress Studio
-   - Document results
-   - Only then commit changes to Git
+   - Consider this a fallback approach, not primary workflow

 ## Troubleshooting Common Issues